sbents/serology_SA_KC/README.md

     environment to run analysis in seattle_flu_model_outputs.R.

 2) serosolver_model: R code required to produce estimates of boosting and waning rates from South Africa and King County individual-level serological data.
 Expected outputs: Figures related to serology and relevant statistical analyses on serological data.

   - King_County_Serosolver.R: R Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on King      County serology data.
 Example code provided for cross-sectional pediatric serology and adult paired serology separately.
-Simulated       data provided to run the seroslver model for one antigen in simulated_hcov_hku1_pediatric_serology.csv.
-Expected run time: 30 minutes for single antigen, ~2 day for all antigens on a standard desktop.
+Simulated       data provided to run the seroslver model for one antigen: simulated_hcov_hku1_pediatric_serology.csv.
+To run code, antigenic_map_quarters.csv must be present in the R environment.
+Expected run time: 30 minutes for single antigen, ~2 days for all antigens on a standard desktop.

-  - King_County_Serosolver.R --> Set up code for running serosolver model on one antigen using King County data for children and adult samples
-       To run code, simulated serological is provided for the HCoV HKU1 antigen: simulated_hcov_hku1_pediatric_serology.csv (Line 68)
-       To run code, antigenic_map_quarters.csv must be present in the environment.

   - South_Africa_Serosolver.R: R Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on          South Africa PHIRST serology.
 Simulated data provided to run the model in South_Africa_simulated_dat.csv.
 Expected run time: 30          minutes for one antigen, ~1 day for all antigens on a standard desktop.